Dayboro

 Dayboro is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Dayboro has a cultural diversity index below the average, with 83.5% of its population born in Australia, 90.7% being citizens, and 96.3% speaking English only at home.
-The dominant religion is Christianity, practiced by 51.5% of Dayboro's population, compared to 52.9% across Greater Brisbane.
-Regarding ancestry, the top three groups are English (31.9%), Australian (29.2%), and Scottish (9.6%).
+Dayboro's cultural diversity was found to be below average, with 83.5% of its population born in Australia, 90.7% being citizens, and 96.3% speaking English only at home.
+The predominant religion in Dayboro is Christianity, accounting for 51.5% of the population, compared to 52.9% across Greater Brisbane.
+Regarding ancestry, the top three represented groups are English (31.9%), Australian (29.2%), and Scottish (9.6%).

 Frequently Asked Questions - Diversity